-

 My Go-To Internet Destination for Reading: Mailbrew Website

 I recently noted that Iām spending much more time on Mailbrew website for my newsletters reading rather than in HEY Feed.
 Why is that?
 Well, I think there are a few sticky features in Mailbrew that helps me better process information tidbits.
 First, the reading experience is great.
 The āReadā button next to a URL will bring a nicely formatted version of an article from a URL.
 Second, A āsaveā button is handily available for me to use if I want to keep a piece of information for later use.
-Continue reading ā
+My collection of saved items is growing by the day.
+Thereās also the Save to Mailbrew bookmarklet that comes handy.
+The website on the iPad is also a joyful experience.

 -